Mercury Sable: Background

-While designed entirely in North America, the Taurus/Sable was designed under a similar approach as the Ford Escort, using an interdisciplinary team approach; each element of the vehicle was designed concurrently, including manufacturing and assembly.
-Along with input from potential buyers (in stark contrast to the Edsel), Ford used reverse engineering of competitive vehicles as a design input tool.
+While designed entirely in North America, the Taurus/Sable was designed under a similar approach as the Ford Escort, using an interdisciplinary team approach to design each element of the vehicle concurrently (including manufacturing and assembly).
+Along with researching input from potential buyers (in notable contrast to the Edsel), Ford designers researched design to reduce repair costs and difficulty, using reverse engineering of competitive vehicles to improve both design and production.